top of page

 Calculate your guild factor which is calculated by taking your boards liters, and dividing it by your weight in kilograms.
 (GF)

-Next, add your BAR+GF to get your BARG Factor.
+Next, multiply your BAR*GF to get your BARG Factor.

 My board progression as examples: